This information will help you prepare for your rigid bronchoscopy procedure at Memorial Sloan Kettering (MSK).

 - Your Health Care Proxy form, if you have completed one

 Parking at MSK is available in the garage on East 66th Street between York and First Avenues.
-To reach the garage, enter East 66th Street from York Avenue.
+To reach the garage, turn onto East 66th Street from York Avenue.
 The garage is located about a quarter of a block in from York Avenue, on the right-hand (north) side of the street.
-There is a pedestrian tunnel that goes from the garage into the hospital.
-For questions about prices, call 212-639-2338.
+There is a pedestrian tunnel that goes from the garage to the hospital.
+If you have questions about prices, call 212-639-2338.

 You’ll be asked to change into a hospital gown, and remove dentures, prosthesis, and eyeglasses, if you have any.

-Once you’re asleep, your doctor will insert a bronchoscope (a tube-like instrument with a small camera) into your mouth.
-He or she will gently move it down the back of your throat and through the large and small airways leading into your lungs (see figure 2).
-Your doctor may use a laser, electrocautery or cryotherapy to heat, burn, or freeze the tumor or sites of bleeding inside your airways.
-Your doctor may also place a stent (a hollow tube) inside your airways to keep them open (see the resource Tracheal or Bronchial Stent Placement).
-Your doctor may use fluoroscopy, a type of x-ray, during your procedure.Back to top
+Once you’re asleep, your doctor will insert the bronchoscope into your mouth.
+They will gently move it down the back of your throat and through the large and small airways leading into your lungs (see Figure 2).
+Your doctor may use a laser, electrocautery (electricity) or cryotherapy to heat, burn, or freeze the tumor or sites of bleeding inside your airways.
+They may use fluoroscopy (live x-ray) during your procedure for guidance.
+Your doctor may also place a stent inside your airways to keep them open.

 After Your Procedure